terryaney/KatApp.Provider/katapp documentation.md

 ### **ejs-visibility**

 Legacy functionality replaced by `rbl-display` processing.
 Set the visiblity for any element based on CSS classes.
+Once the Kaml View has all the `rbl-display` attributes correctly defined, this table should be renamed to `rbl-display`.

 Column | Description
 ---|---